BramvanLeeuwen/BeagleWhisperer-Beaglo/README.md

 #BeagleWisperer.
 The program ‘BeagleWhisperer’ for Windows is developed with the multiplatform RadStudio C++ development environment under Firemonkey.
 With a few minor adaptations it can be compiled for Apple IOS and Android.
 The desktop-computer program is in the stage of development.
 I’m planning to make a beta version in the first half of 2014.

 Visit http://www.bram-vanleeuwen.nl/BeagleWhisperer/BeagleWhisperer.htm to see the full description of both programs.
-There is also the newest version of the code to downlad.
+There is also the newest version of the code to download.